wox080xow/Amazon-EC2/README.md

-# Use RAW mode to read the complete contents without hidden texts...
+# Welcome!

 ## Port of Dash Apps
-- Yang's Dash use Port 8082
+- Yang's Dash is Port 8082
-- Eric's Dash use Port 8083
+- Eric's Dash is Port 8083
-- Yoyou's Dash use Port 8084
+- Yuyou's Dash is Port 8084

 ## If you have time, please make your .ipynb a .py, and edit the top and end of the code.